marulkan/cesnet-hive/README.markdown

       Exec['metastore-import'] -> Class['hive::metastore::service']
     }

 Like with MySQL, between *hive::metastore::install* and *hive::metastore::service* is included creation of the metastore database, now PostgreSQL.
-The raeson is the required schema SQL file goes from Hive packages, and the database is then needed for running Hive metastore.
+The reason is the required schema SQL file goes from Hive packages, and the database is then needed for running Hive metastore.

 The JDBC jar-file is also needed for metastore.